telerik/blazor-docs/accessibility/keyboard-navigation.md

 ## Right-to-Left Support

-When the [Right-to-Left direction is enabled]({%slug rtl-support%}), the shortcuts for the components that support keyboard navigation will remain unchanged except for the `Left arrow` and `Right arrow` keys.
+When the [right-to-left direction is enabled]({%slug rtl-support%}), the keyboard shortcuts for the components that support keyboard navigation remain unchanged except for the `Left arrow` and `Right arrow` keys—their functionality is reversed to follow the right-to-left direction.

 The functionality of the left and right arrow keys is reversed to follow the right right-to-Left direction.